SalomePlatform/adao/doc/en/reference.rst

     and associated parameters in the following subsection `Optional and required commands for checking algorithms`_.

-**AlgorithmParameters**
+**AlgorithmParameters** *Optional command*.
+This command allows to add some
-    *Optional command*.
-This command allows to add some optional parameters to control the data assimilation or optimization algorithm.
+    optional parameters to control the data assimilation or optimization algorithm.
 It is defined as a "*Dict*" type object, that is, given as a script.
-See below the list of algorithms and associated parameters in the following subsection `Options and required commands for checking algorithms`_.
+See below the list of algorithms and associated parameters in the following subsection `Optional and required commands for checking algorithms`_.

 **CheckingPoint**
     *Required command*.
 This indicates the vector used, previously noted as